J-Lw/algo-vault/README.md

 # arca
-A collection of performant Leetcode solutions written in Rust.
+A collection of performant algorithms written in Rust.